Contraction Theory for Nonlinear Stability Analysis and Learning-based Control: A Tutorial Overview: Learning-based Robust Motion Planning

-Due to its internal feedback structure, the LAG-ROS achieves exponential boundedness of the trajectory tracking error as in Theorem~\ref{Thm:lagros_stability}, thereby improving the performance of existing learning-based feedforward control laws to model $(o_{\ell},t)\mapsto u_d$ as in~\ref{itemFF}, whose tracking error bound increases exponentially with time as in Theorem~\ref{Thm:naive_learning} (see~\cite{lagros}).
-This property enables its use in safety-critical guidance and control tasks which we often encounter in modern machine learning applications. \begin{example} Let us consider the cart-pole balancing task in Fig.~\ref{lagros_cp_dist_fig}, perturbed externally by deterministic perturbation, to demonstrate the differences of \ref{itemFF}--\ref{itemLAGROS} summarized in Table~\ref{learning_summary}.
-Its dynamical system is given in~\cite{ancm,6313077} with its values defined in~\cite{6313077}.
+Due to its internal feedback structure, the LAG-ROS achieves exponential boundedness of the trajectory tracking error as in Theorem~\ref{THM:Thm:lagros_stability}, thereby improving the performance of existing learning-based feedforward control laws to model $(o_{\ell},t)\mapsto u_d$ as in~\ref{itemFF}, whose tracking error bound increases exponentially with time as in Theorem~\ref{THM:Thm:naive_learning} (see~\cite{lagros}).
+This property enables its use in safety-critical guidance and control tasks which we often encounter in modern machine learning applications.